 5. Char-Broil Portable Gas Grill

-This portable gas grill from the Char-Broil brand looks like the typical propane-fueled grill that you would picture in your head when thinking of a grill.
-It is a standard propane grill that will serve all your needs in a camping atmosphere.
-This grill is very durable and easy to transport thanks to its compact size.
+This portable gas grill from the Char-Broil brand will serve all your needs in a camping atmosphere.
+It is very durable and easy to transport thanks to its compact size.
 There are heat-resistant handles on each side of the grill that will allow you to move it wherever you need without having to wait for it to cool down after cooking.

 This on-the-move propane grill can be easily put away thanks to the metal legs that can fold over the top of the lid, which locks it in place so things inside don’t fall out or move around.
-The Char-Broil portable grill has a surface measured at 187 square inches, which will provide you with enough space to cook up to eight hamburgers at once!
+It has a 187-square inch cooking surface, which will provide you with enough space to cook up to eight hamburgers at once!
 This grill also has a 11,000 BTU burner design that can be used with either a 14.1 ounce or 16.4 ounce propane cylinder.

-It is so high up in the top 5 list is because it is listed at a reasonably low price.
-Most consumers can find the grill for under $30, which is a steal if you consider how quickly you’ll be able to cook your food with the lid down.
-While it might not be as flashy as other grills on this list, the Char-Broil portable gas grill provides you with everything you need to make sure everyone has a full stomach during your camping trip.
+You can typically find this grill for under $30, which is a steal if you consider how quickly you’ll be able to cook your food with the lid down.
+While it might not be as flashy as other grills on this list, it has several advantages.
+It's easy to carry, durable, and one of the most affordable options.

 - Easy to carry